 - 9. In the Schema field, type the name of the database schema to use when a schema is not explicitly specified in a query.
 You can still issue queries on other schemas by explicitly specifying the schema in the query. - 10.
+Optionally, in the Workgroup field, type the name of the workgroup to use when signing in to Athena. - 11.
 In the S3 Output Location field, type the path of the Amazon S3 location where you want to store query results, prefixed by s3://.